Fallen-Breath/LetMeClickAndSend/README.md

 ### Requirements

-It's a client-side only mod
+It's a client-side only mod.
+It requires 0 extra dependency

-- Fabric loader
+Requirements:

 - Minecraft >= 1.19.1